Android Auto: History

 Android Auto was revealed at Google I/O 2014.
 The app was released to the public on March 19, 2015.
 In November 2016, Google implemented an app that would run the Android Auto UI on the mobile device.
 In July 2019, Android Auto received its first major UI rework, which among other changes, brought an app drawer to Android Auto for the first time.
 Google also announced that the app's ability to be used on a phone would be discontinued in favor of Google Assistant's drive mode.

 In December 2020, Google announced the expansion of Android Auto to 36 additional countries in Europe, Indonesia, and more.
 In April 2021, Android Auto launched in Belgium, Denmark, Netherlands, Norway, Portugal, and Sweden.
 Google announced in May 2022 a user interface redesign for Android Auto, codenamed CoolWalk, which aims to simplify the app's usage, and make it more adaptable to screens of different orientations and aspect ratios.
 The redesign incorporates a new split-screen layout, where Google Maps can be displayed alongside a music player.
 CoolWalk was originally slated to launch in Q3 2022.
 In June 2022, Android Auto no longer ran directly on a mobile device; the app permitting this was decommissioned, in favor of a Driving Mode built into the Google Assistant app for a similar purpose.
 In November 2022, the CoolWalk user interface was released in Android Auto's beta program.

 App support

-An Android Auto SDK has been released, allowing third parties to modify their apps to work with Android Auto; initially, only APIs for music and messaging apps are available.
+An Android Auto SDK has been released, allowing third parties to modify their apps to work with Android Auto; initially, only APIs for music and messaging apps were available.

 At CES 2018, Google confirmed that the Google Assistant would be coming to Android Auto later in the year.

-Currently supported apps include Google Maps and Waze, popular music players such as Google Play Music, YouTube Music, Amazon Music, Apple Music and Spotify; and messaging apps, including WhatsApp, Facebook Messenger, Discord, Google Hangouts, Skype and Telegram.